Ongenix/A-Monthly-Google-Logo-Change/README.md

 # A-Monthly-Discord-Logo-Change
-Changes the discord logo each month
+Changes the Google logo each month